Logisek/ThreatHunting/README.md

   - Auto-update LOLBins IOCs: `python ThreatHunting.py --update-lolbas-iocs`

 - `evtx/`:

   - Place sample `.evtx` files here (see `evtx/README.txt`) for offline hunting.
   - Use with `--evtx evtx` to scan the entire directory recursively.

+- `hosts.txt` (create as needed):
+  - List of remote hosts for multi-host hunting (one per line).
+  - Use with `--hosts-file hosts.txt` for remote collection.

 Quick commands: